-Equine inherent risk law is the legal principle in California that people generally assume the natural risks associated with horseback riding since horses are innately dangerous animals.
-But horse owners can still be liable for injuries their horses cause if they acted with gross negligence, recklessness, or intention.
+Under California’s equine inherent risk law, people generally assume the natural risks associated with horseback riding since horses are innately dangerous animals.
+However, horse owners can still be liable for injuries their horses cause if they acted with gross negligence, recklessness, or intention.

-Filing an equine liability lawsuit against the owner of a horse who caused your injuries may be the proper remedy to compensate you for your injuries.
-You can obtain financial compensation in the form of:
+By filing an equine liability lawsuit against the horse owner who caused your injuries, you may be able to get financial compensation for your:

 - Medical bills,